Healthdirect Free Australian health advice you can count on.

 What is diazepam used for?

 Your doctor may have prescribed diazepam for another reason.
-If you are unsure about why you are taking diazepam, ask your doctor.
+If you are not sure why your doctor has prescribed diazepam, ask your doctor.

 How does diazepam work?

-Diazepam belongs to a group of medicines called benzodiazepines.
-It works on several different chemicals in the brain.
-Overall, it slows the brain and slows the transmission of information from the brain to the nerves.
+Overall, it slows the brain and slows the movement of information from the brain to the nerves.

 What forms of diazepam are available?